gitter-badger/opcommunity/README.md

-WARNING: TESLA ONLY OPENPILOT 0.6.6-T14
+WARNING: TESLA ONLY OPENPILOT 0.6.6-T14 DO NOT USE WITH ANY OTHER CAR!!!
 ======
 This repo contains code that was modified specifically for Tesla and will not work on other cars!